Go to main content Go to search

 ”This education was a very many-sided entirety.
 Practical work in hospitals and hospice was immensely important and educational for me.
 Through the studies my opportunities of employment and network became wider.” – participant of the education

-Arts, Health and Well-being projects at TUAS
+Arts, Health and Well-being projects at Turku UAS

-In the ARTHEWE project, five European HEI’s are developing higher education related to the field of arts and health.
-In each partner organization, the project will develop, in cooperation between the partners, study modules related to either social and health sector, well-being and health promotion or arts and culture curricula, joint degrees in these fields or other study modules.
+In the Erasmus+ funded ARTHEWE - Multiform Pedagogy in Arts, Health and Well-being Education -project (2020-2023), five European Higher Education Institutions developed higher education related to the field of arts and health.
+In each partner organization, the project developed, in cooperation between the partners, study modules related to either social and health sector, well-being and health promotion or arts and culture curricula, joint degrees in these fields or other study modules.

 Development task of hospital and health care music at TUAS